influxdata/docs-v2/content/influxdb/v1.8/tools/influx_inspect.md

 > **Note:** With offsets, avoid replacing the + or - sign with a Z. It may cause an error or print Z (ISO 8601 behavior) instead of the time zone offset.

+##### [ `--nodml` ]

+The `--nodml` option allows users to export data without DML information.
+Using the `--nodml` flag when exporting data generates an export file that can be imported into InfluxDB 2.0 without modification.

 ##### [ `-out <export_dir>` ]

 The location for the export file.